Hi, I'm Stacie (she/her)

 -

-Various group outpatient practices
+Various group outpatient therapy practices

-In summer of 2024, I created Autonomous Minds Therapy, an outpatient practice based in the principles of collaboration and justice.
+In summer of 2024, I created Autonomous Minds Therapy, an independent outpatient

 Speaking and presenting experience: